JLINEkai/CLOVER/README.md

   *Qualitative comparisons of visual question answering on LLaVA-Med-17K.
 (Image source: [link](https://www.ncbi.nlm.nih.gov/pubmed/26147524))*
 </p>

+If you have any questions, please send an email to chenkaitao@pjlab.org.cn.

 ## Related Projects
 - Our model is based on BLIP-2 [BLIP-2: Bootstrapping Language-Image Pre-training with Frozen Image Encoders and Large Language Models](https://github.com/salesforce/LAVIS/tree/main)